MertKulac/Security--DDOS--Attack_Paramiko_Invoke_Shell/README.md

 # Network Automation---DDOS
-Tracing IP prefixes where DDOS attacks are received in MPLS-VRF layer
+Tracing IP prefixes where DDOS attacks are received in MPLS-VRF layer.
+The purpose of the work is to not have problematic IPs when mitigation starts.

 # DDOS: